BOA401X3 : Fermentation Technology

 Objective/s

-• Illustrate interactions between microorganisms and their environment.
+• Provide knowledge on interactions between microorganisms and their environment.

-• Apply knowledge on uses of microorganisms in the environment
+• Impart knowledge on uses of microorganisms in the environment

 Intended learning outcomes